 The model was constructed and simulated using COmplex PAthway SImulator (COPASI) software as this allows users to specify a biochemical system by listing molecular species with their initial concentrations and reactions with their rate constants (Hoops et al., 2006).
 From these it will then create a system of differential equations which are numerically evaluated to track changes in concentration over time.

 For all simulations, parameters for concentration, volume and time were defined in nanomolar (nM), litres (l) and seconds (s), respectively.
-Also, all simulations were performed deterministically using the software’s LSODA algorithm so that, when investigating the model’s activity, its output would be the same for any given combination of parameters (Petzold, 1983).
+All simulations were performed deterministically using the software’s LSODA algorithm so that, when investigating the model’s activity, its output would be the same for any given combination of parameters (Petzold, 1983).

 Experiment 1 – Modelling the Biochemical Architecture